SimpaiX-net/simpa/README.md

 # Simpa
-Web-framework inspired from ExpressJS.
+Web-framework inspired by ExpressJS.
 The main innovation reason is to provide the Simpaix telegram bot with a http server endpoint to retrieve bot updates through webhook.

 For that reason, currently, Simpa is not fully covered and complete.